luyadev/luya.io/docs/guide/app/queue.md

 ]
 ```

 The fake cronjob won't be executed on console (cli) commands.
-The information about last run timestamp is stored in `luya\admin\models\Config` with identifier `luya\admin\models\Config::CONFIG_QUEUE_TIMESTAMP`.
+The information about last run timestamp is stored in <class name="luya\admin\models\Config" /> with identifier `luya\admin\models\Config::CONFIG_QUEUE_TIMESTAMP`.

 ### Cronjob (admin/queue Command)

 In shared hosting enviroments the best usage for the admins queue scheduler system is to setup a cronjob which runs every 5 minutes (ary at any other frequents depending on your needs).
-Make sure that `luya\admin\Module::$autoBootstrapQueue` is disabled un setup a cronjob with runs the `luya\admin\commands\QueueController` as `admin/queue` command:
+Make sure that <class name="luya\admin\Module" prop="autoBootstrapQueue" /> is disabled un setup a cronjob with runs the <class name="luya\admin\commands\QueueController" /> as `admin/queue` command:

 ```sh
 /vendor/bin/luya admin/queue